LogoThe Home Business Alliance

 Yes, you do need to work hard to generate a good income with just about any business.
 Unfortunately, if the business model is flawed and it doesn't work very well, then no matter how hard you work you are unlikely to be able to build a good business.

-The best rule of thumb is that if it sounds too good to be true then it probably is. business opportunity promoters know this, and those who can afford it employ the top copywriters to write very long sales letters which repeatedly press your psychological buttons to an almost irrestistible extent so that you forget about "too good to be true" and become swept up in the excitement of having at last found an easy and profitable opportunity.
+The best rule of thumb, once again, is that if it sounds too good to be true then it probably is.
+Business opportunity promoters know this, and those who can afford it employ the top copywriters to write very long sales letters which repeatedly press your psychological buttons to an almost irrestistible extent so that you forget about "too good to be true" and become swept up in the excitement of having at last found an easy and profitable opportunity.

 Sales letters like these typically show you "proof" of earnings in an attempt to convince you.
 However, such "proof" is rarely reliable.
 Even if the screen shots of earnings coming into a PayPal account or the images of money coming into a bank account are genuine, the earnings may have come from the promoter's sales of the opportunity, rather than from his earnings from running the opportunity himself.